A Theoretical Analysis of Test-Driven Code Generation: Experiments

-Consider Table~\ref{tab:post_generation_selection_methods_results} (and its more detailed version in Figure~\ref{fig:post_generation_selection_heuristics_line_plot} of Appendix~\ref{sec:additional_experiments}), reporting on the accuracy achieved through selection heuristics applied after $10$ independent code and test suite generations.
-The accuracy improvements over \textsc{Random Selection} are highly sensitive on the post-generation selection method, with significant gains achieved by \textsc{MaxPass} and \textsc{CodeT} strategies.
-In particular, note that soft estimators consistently outperform hard estimators.
-This confirms the theoretical insights of Section~\ref{sec:similarity_vs_equivalence}: soft estimators of probability of correctness benefit from a smoothness inductive bias and from an improved SNR.
+Consider Table~\ref{tab:post_generation_selection_methods_results} (and its more detailed version in Figure~\ref{fig:post_generation_selection_heuristics_line_plot} of Appendix~\ref{sec:post_selection_appendix}), reporting on the accuracy of the three main model families (Qwen3-235B-A22B-Instruct-2507, GPT-OSS-120B, MiniMax-M2.1) achieved through selection heuristics applied after $10$ independent code and test suite generations.
+The accuracy improvements over \textsc{Random Selection} are highly sensitive to the post-generation selection method, with significant gains achieved by \textsc{MaxPass} and \textsc{CodeT} strategies.
+In particular, note that soft estimators outperform hard estimators.
+This corroborates the theoretical insights of Section~\ref{sec:similarity_vs_equivalence}: soft estimators of probability of correctness benefit from a smoothness inductive bias and from an improved SNR.
+Table~\ref{tab:post_generation_selection_methods_results} also reveals that \textsc{MaxPass} consistently outperforms \textsc{MBR-Exec} across datasets and models.
+This performance gap provides empirical evidence that current frontier models are not perfectly code-test calibrated.
+Because the theoretical duality between code-based and test-based estimation breaks down in practice, our results indicate that the test-based dual estimation of code correctness (\textsc{MaxPass}) is the superior, more robust heuristic for current uncalibrated models given binary test outputs of test-driven development.